Follow Business Conventions

 Break Conventions Carefully

 In some instances, you may decide you want to break the conventions to catch your receiver’s attention.
 You can do this by exhibiting high-quality creativity.
-The catch is that any time you break the conventions, it must be both high-quality and creative.
+The catch is that any time you break the conventions, it must be both high quality and creative.
 Anything less risks looking like an unprofessional error.
-You have to decide whether the potential payoff of breaking the convention to catch attention is worth the risk of being judged unprofessional or incompetent.
+You have to decide whether the potential payoff of breaking the convention to catch attention is worth the risk of being judged as unprofessional or incompetent.

 Résumés are a common document in which people break conventions.
 Let’s face it: The job market is competitive, and you need to stand out.
 Unconventional approaches to résumés can include things like infographics, online portfolios, video showcases, and QR codes that link to websites or blogs.[3]
 Nontraditional formats like these can draw positive attention and show off your skills—especially if you are seeking a job in a creative field.
-But other human resource professionals warn that creative resumes may actually prevent you from getting called for an interview.
+But other human resource professionals warn that creative résumés may actually prevent you from getting called for an interview.
 If you are not sure about your ability to demonstrate both high quality and creativity, you are more likely to have a better outcome following the established conventions.

 Your Turn: Create Your Own Email Signature Block